From Autumn House Press:

-Autumn House Press is pleased to announce the upcoming release of Beth Alvarado’s essay collection, Anxious Attachments.
-Alvarado’s essays explore the writer’s personal struggles—from quitting heroin to caring for premature infants to tending to the dying—and become a lens through which she allows readers to see our shared social and political lives.
+The essays in Beth Alvarado’s collection, Anxious Attachments, explore the writer’s personal struggles—from quitting heroin to caring for premature infants to tending to the dying—and become a lens through which she allows readers to see our shared social and political lives.
 As a larger narrative, the book is about the power of compassion and our ability to revise who we are, what we believe, and what our story is.

 Of the collection writer Aisha Sabatini Sloan says, “Alvarado’s gorgeous essays evoke the fluidity and awe of an underwater journey.
 She offers us a tour of grief—its causes, its cultural conditions, its grasp.
 In delineating, with devotion, with humor, losses that are at once ordinary and extraordinary, material and supernatural, she offers the reader a chance to better see what’s right in front of them.”